hcartiaux/hcartiaux.github.io/content/posts/2020-05-10-lineageos-update-oneplus-6t.md

 Here are my upgrade notes.
 <!--more-->

-First, ADB and fastboot should be functional [android-tools](https://www.archlinux.org/packages/community/x86_64/android-tools/))
+First, ADB and fastboot should be functional (install [android-tools](https://archlinux.org/packages/extra/x86_64/android-tools/))

 An up-to-date Oxygen OS has to be sideloaded on both slots (a/b), this will bring updated firmwares and also, the compatibility with LineageOS 17.1.
 The easiest solution is to sideload the Oxygen OS zip on one slot, and then sideload `copy-partitions.zip` in order to copy Oxygen OS to the other slot.